 The pupil premium is additional funding allocated to schools to help support disadvantaged pupils, closing the attainment gap between them and their peers.
 At St. Stephen’s CE Primary School Pupil Premium is funding allocated to pupils who are currently eligible for free school meals and who have been eligible for free school meals at any point in the last six years.
-This equates to 32.2% of our school population.
 The funding has contributed to a wide range of resources designed to maximise pupil potential in every possible way, e.g. extra teachers and intervention in core subjects, strong inclusion team (speech and language therapists, PSA, and education psychologists), and opportunities for extended school activities (boosters/clubs).

 All members of staff and governors accept responsibility for ‘socially disadvantaged’ pupils and are committed to meeting their pastoral, social and academic needs within a caring environment.
 As with every child in our care, a child who is considered to be ‘socially disadvantaged’ is valued, respected and entitled to develop his/her full potential, irrespective of need

 The pupil premium targets extra funding for pupils from deprived backgrounds.
 Research shows these students underachieve compared to their non-deprived peers.
 The premium is provided in order to support these pupils to reach their potential.